muratk3n/thirdwave/en/README.md

 cross the Atlantic which is around 5,000 km.

 Crossing the Pacific.. at ~ 7,000 km (LA-Tokyo), bit harder, refuel at Alaska?
 Or increase tank size little more..
-Solns cld be found.
+Solutions can be found.

 ---